neopragma/self-start-ruby/README.md

 By the way, when you want to stop irb, enter 'quit'.

+#### 2. Standard I/O streams.

-## 2. All operating systems support three basic I/O streams: standard input, standard output, and standard error.
+All operating systems support three basic I/O streams: standard input, standard output, and standard error.
 They are often named stdin, stdout, and stderr, although the names may vary from one operating system to another or from one programming language to another.
 When you type input into irb, the tool reads your input from standard input and it writes to standard output.

 When you write ruby code outside of a repl, you have to write ruby statements to write output.
 You can do that inside irb, as well.
 Here is how to write to the standard output stream.
 (People usually pronounce 'puts' "put ess").
 Try this: